protontypes/open-sustainable-technology/README.md

 - [ExaGO](https://github.com/pnnl/ExaGO) - High-performance power grid optimization for stochastic, security-constrained, and multi-period ACOPF problems.
 - [DISPATCHES](https://github.com/gmlc-dispatches/dispatches) - Developed and used to identify and optimize Integrated Energy Systems for operation within the bulk power system via energy market signals.
 - [EMMA](https://neon.energy/emma/) - A techno-economic model of the north-west European power market covering France, Benelux, Germany and Poland.
-- [TulipaEnergyModel.jl](https://github.com/TulipaEnergy/TulipaEnergyModel.jl) - Provides an optimization model for the electricity market and its coupling with other energy sectors (e.g., hydrogen, heat, natural gas, etc.) with the main objective to determine the optimal investment and operation decisions for different types of assets.
 - [SimBench](https://github.com/e2nIEE/simbench) - The objective of the research project SimBench is the development of a benchmark dataset to support research in grid planning and operation.
 - [GElectrical](https://github.com/manuvarkey/GElectrical) - A free and opensource electrical system analysis software for LV/MV electrical distribution networks.
 - [GridPACK](https://github.com/GridOPTICS/GridPACK) - An open-source high-performance package for simulation of large-scale electrical grids.